Beyond Numeric Rewards: In-Context Dueling Bandits with LLM Agents: Algorithm Design and Analysis of

-\textbf{Second Bound.} Furthermore, consider the adversarial selection of arms from the LLM agent.
-According to Lemma~\ref{lemma:match}, the \ifalg procedure with $\smash{O((K/\epsilon_{1,2}^2)\log(TK))}$ is implemented at most $K$ times with probability $1-1/(TK)$, provided with $|B|= K$.
-Finally, each implementation of Procedure~\ref{procedure:if2} costs regret (both strong and weak) of at most $O(8/\epsilon_{1,2})\log(K\log T)$ since there are at most $(8/\epsilon_{1,2})\log(K\log T$ comparisons of pairs.
-Applying the expected regret bound in Lemma~\ref{lemma:if2} completes the proof.
+\textbf{Convergence guarantee.} Furthermore, consider the adversarial selection of arms from the LLM agent.
+According to Lemma~\ref{lemma:match}, the \ifalg procedure with an expected regret $\smash{O\left((K/\epsilon_{1,2})\log(T)\right)}$ is implemented at most $O(1)$ times with probability $1-1/(TK)$, provided with $|B|= K$.
+Therefore, the expected regret (either strong or weak) induced by each implementation of Procedure~\ref{procedure:2} is at most $O\left((K/\epsilon_{1,2})\log(T)\right)$ since there are at most $O\left((K/\epsilon_{1,2}^2)\log(K\log T)\right)$ additional comparisons of pairs in the LLM phase.
+Finally, applying the expected regret bound in Lemma~\ref{lemma:if2} completes the proof.

 \end{proof}